 Agenda for Change Pay 2014/15

 The Government has announced the pay awards for Agenda for Change staff for both 2014/15 and 2015/16.
-(February 2015 - Trade unions have accepted the pay offer made by the Government for NHS staff in England.
+(March 2015 - Trade unions have accepted the pay offer made by the Government for NHS staff in England.
 We have produced some Frequently Asked Questions to help employers explain the changes to their staff).

 The Government has rejected the recommendation from the pay review bodies for a 1 per cent uplift to all pay scales and has announced an annual increase of at least 1 per cent for staff through either contractual incremental pay or a non-consolidated payments.

 Agenda for Change 2014/15 and 2015/16 pay award

 - All Agenda for Change staff who are not eligible to receive incremental pay, will be given a 1 per cent non-consolidated payment in April 2014/15.
 Other staff will receive an increase of at least 1 per cent through incremental progression.